ActiveBrainAtlas/MouseBrainAtlas_dev/doc/running_scripts.md

 	```

 ## (Optional) Obtain a simple global alignment
+---
+Description: The user inputs the center of the `12N` and `3N_R` structures.
+These structures are fairly far apart and are located on the sagittal centerline.
+An affine transformation is made on the Atlas, aligned the `12N` and `3N_R` of the Atlas to the target brain.
+This gives a simple, fast alignment along the centerline and is used as a basis for the more rigorous global alignment in the registration step.

+Once this mid-sagittal, simple global alignment has finished, rough bounding boxes are computed for every structure.
+These bounding boxes give a generous rectangular field in which each structure can be located.
+The boxes are wide enough to never cut off any region where the structure might be, and reduce computational time for future steps.

+---

 This can serve two purposes:
 1. It allows us to estimate a probable region of the brain volume for each structure.
 We can compute features only on these regions to save computation.